 Another important element of Hardy’s tragedy is his choice of characters.
-Hardy’s characters are neither kings nor upper class people.
-Lower class has been portrayed by him.
-Tess is clear example of it, as she is a standard woman of a communal society.
+Hardy’s characters are neither kings nor does they belong to upper class.
+He always portrays lower class.
+Tess is clear example of it.
+She is a standard woman of a communal society.
 Hardy’s characters belong to lower class.
 Another example is of Euctacia, who is also from lower class in “Return of the Native”.
 It is also another important ingredient of tragedy, mentioned by Aristotle, which has been ignored by Thomas Hardy.

-Another modification, in tragedy, by Thomas Hardy is ending of novels.
-It is harsh to say that ending of the Hardy’s novels is fatal.
+In addition, Ending of Hardy’s novels is fatal.
 He does not do justice with tragedy.
-Most of the time, his characters meet death and their death is miserable as there is no lessen in it.
+Most of the time, his characters meet death and their death is sympathetic as there is no lessen in it.
 Only sympathy is not enough for tragedy in the eyes of Aristotle.
-A tragedy must shake faith and Hardy’s novels do not fulfil this requirement.
-His ending is not justified as compared to successful writers of her era like George Eliot, therefore, also from this point of view; he is different from other tragedians.
+A tragedy must shake faith and Hardy’s novels do not fulfill this requirement.
+His ending is not justified as compared to successful writers of his era like George Eliot.
+Also from this point of view, he is different from other tragedians.

-Hardy’s work defines his vision of tragedy.
-For instance, “The Return of Native” is successful tragedy of Thomas Hardy, which defines his tragic vision.
-He has painted characters from rural life and tried to show that they have no control on their actions, therefore, they are not responsible for any wrongdoings.
-Clym Yeobright, the protagonist of the novel, suffers because of chances and coincidences.
-Same is the case with Euctacia; she is also dominated by her fate; although she has moral flaws yet they are not enough for justification of her catastrophe.
+Hardy’s work defines his tragic vision.
+For instance, “The Return of Native” is a novel that clearly defines tragic vision of Thomas Hardy and clarifies that he is a pessimist.
+He has painted characters from rural life and tried to show that they have no control on their actions.
+Hence they are not responsible for any wrongdoings.
+Clym Yeobright, the protagonist of novel, suffers because of chances and coincidences.
+Same is the case with Euctacia.
+She is also dominated by her fate.
+Although she has moral flaws yet they are not enough to justify her catastrophe.
 Many of the events of this novel are ironical as they are different from what is expected.
-Hardy has created chances not to do something good for his characters but every time they have negative impact on the plot and characters.
-For instance, in the same novel, when Mrs. Yeobright reaches at the door of his son’s house for reconciliation; Demon Wildive at the same time reaches there and simultaneously, Clym, in sleep, uttered the word “mother”; Euctacia, expects that Clym has awaken from sleep and will open the door for his mother but he did not do it.
+Hardy creates chances not to do something good for his characters instead they negatively effect the plot and characters.
+For instance, in the same novel, when Mrs. Yeobright reaches at the door of his son’s house for reconciliation, Demon Wildive at the same time reaches there and simultaneously, Clym, in sleep, utters the word “mother”; Euctacia thinks that Clym has awaken from sleep and will open the door for his mother but he does not do it.
 Feeling aggrieved, Mrs. Yeobright returns to her home and on the way, a ladder bites her, which causes death on the spot.
 The whole scene is dependent on fate and chances and characters can hardly be blamed, as they are not directly responsible for the unexpected occurrences.

-To conclude, Hardy has his own vision regarding tragedy.
-He is pessimist and defined life as misery, therefore, his tragic view is different from common writers.
-Although, he did not follow Shakespeare or Aristotle’s rules, in writing tragedies, yet he is successful in imitating life.
+To conclude, Thomas Hardy is a pessimist and defines life as misery, therefore, his tragic views are different from common writers.
+He has his own vision of writing tragedy.
+Although, he does not follow Shakespeare or Aristotle’s rules in writing tragedies yet he is successful in imitating life.
 He is successful in depicting human pathos.
 He is popular in creating new form of tragedy.
-He defines what he sees with pessimistic approach and he is master in it.We cannot say that his tragedies are defected but it is his style of writing tragedies, which make him a successful tragedian of Victorian period.
+He defines what he sees with pessimistic approach and he is master in it.We cannot say that his tragedies are defected but it is his style of writing.
+Indeed, it make him a successful tragedian of Victorian period.